Lost Boundaries: Sources

 William Lindsay White, a former war correspondent who had become editor and publisher of the Emporia Gazette, published Lost Boundaries in 1948.
 It was just 91 pages long, and a shorter version had appeared the previous December in Reader's Digest.
 The story was also reported with photographs in Life, Look, and Ebony.
 White recounted the true story of the family of Dr. Albert C. Johnston (1900–1988) and his wife Thyra (1904–1995), who lived in New England for 20 years, passing as white until they revealed themselves to their children and community.

+It was with the 1947 publication of the Reader’s Digest story that the Johnston family’s secret was revealed: “The day was Nov.
+25, 1947, a date always referred to by the ‘Lost Boundaries’ family as ‘D-Day.’
+It was the day when the Reader’s Digest story, ‘Lost Boundaries,’ reached the little town of Keene, N.H., in which the Albert C. Johnston family lived.
+It was the day on which Dr. Johnston, his wife and their children ended their lives as white people forever and became Negroes once again….Now, in the world’s most widely circulated magazine, the Johnstons were telling their great secret.”